TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 By default, any field you add to the Pivot Grid remains visible in the Field List.
 If you would like to hide fields that are added to the Pivot Grid, you can uncheck the **Keep fields visible** option under **Tools > Preferences > Data Browsing > Pivot Grid > Field List** (this behavior is similar to how Pivot Grid worked prior to Tabular Editor v.
 3.16.0).

 If you are working on a large, complex model, and you are expecting measures used in the Pivot Grid to be relatively slow, you can check the **Defer Layout Update** option at the bottom of the Field List.
 This will prevent the Pivot Grid from updating the layout every time you add or remove a field, which can be useful, if you intend to make multiple changes to the Pivot Grid layout before updating it.
 Hit the **Update** button to apply the changes to the Pivot Grid.

+> [!IMPORTANT]
+> Columns without an attribute hierarchy (IsAvailableIn MDX = false) cannot be used in the Pivot Grid and are not shown in the Field list.

 ## Customizing Pivot Grids